 Enzymes in our skincare work to dissolve the dead (keratinized) skin cells that are on the surface of our skin without damaging the fresh skin cells underneath the surface.

-Most of the enzymes in our skincare come from fruits and vegetables like papaya (papain) , pineapple and pumpkin.
+Most of the enzymes in our skincare come from fruits, vegetables or grains like papaya (papain) , pineapple, pumpkin or rice.